thehungrycoder/2web2ui/docs/jest.md

 #### Manually Call Component Methods

 You can manually call a component function with an [`instance`](http://airbnb.io/enzyme/docs/api/ReactWrapper/instance.html) of the component.
-This is not a preferred test pattern.
-The preferred way to test event handlers and other methods is to [`simulate`](http://airbnb.io/enzyme/docs/api/ShallowWrapper/simulate.html) user events.
 If your component function calls `setState`, you will need to use [`update`](http://airbnb.io/enzyme/docs/api/ShallowWrapper/update.html) to force a re-render.

 ```js
 class ExampleComponent extends Component {